 6 Ways Location-based marketing is helping you do business better:

 - People flow analytics and security – Helsinki airport, manages the flow of people through its facilities by sensors installed throughout the terminal complex for security and advertising both.
 Airports are also pushing notifications while on travel such as Time to leave for the gate.
-Gate changed, reserve 10 minutes more time to go to gate etc.
+Gate changed, reserve 10 minutes more time to go to the gate etc.

 - The impulse to sales conversion: A prospect near to your store has more potential to convert into a buyer than a person at a distance.
 For instance, as a marketer, you might want to push an ad to a person who is near your umbrella store on a day it rained suddenly.
 Thus, Location-based marketing helps shorten the sales cycle from attracting to action.